chinapedia/wikipedia.abstract.en/Page/Octopus.md

 The scientific name Octopoda was first coined and given as the order of octopuses in 1818 by English biologist William Elford Leach,[128] who classified them as Octopoida the previous year.[129]
 The Octopoda consists of around 300 known species and were historically divided into two suborders, the Incirrina and the Cirrina.[130]
 However, more recent evidence suggests that Cirrina are merely the most basal species and are not a unique clade.[131]
 The incirrate octopuses (the majority of species) lack the cirri and paired swimming fins of the cirrates.[132]
 In addition, the internal shell of incirrates is either present as a pair of stylets or absent altogether.[133]

--   ORDER OCTOPODAKeuppia_levante.jpg|alt=Painting of a smooth-surfaced swimming octopus]]
+-   ORDER OCTOPODA|alt=Painting of a smooth-surfaced swimming octopus]]
     -   Genus †_Keuppia_ (_incertae sedis_)
     -   Genus †_Palaeoctopus_ (_incertae sedis_)
     -   Genus †_Paleocirroteuthis_ (_incertae sedis_)